Kyle Higashioka Player Props: Yankees vs. Blue Jays

-The New York Yankees and Kyle Higashioka, who went 1-for-4 last time out, take on Yusei Kikuchi and the Toronto Blue Jays at Yankee Stadium, Friday at 7:05 PM ET.
+After going 1-for-3 in his last game, Kyle Higashioka and the New York Yankees take on the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 1:35 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-4) against the Angels.
+In his most recent game, he went 1-for-3 against the Blue Jays.

 Kyle Higashioka Game Info & Props vs. the Blue Jays